 Some advice on slide design and presentation so your audience doesn’t cringe or fall asleep.
 Designed for undergraduates, but hopefully useful for other demographics.
-Timing suggestions in section below are based on a 20-minute talk.
+Timing suggestions below are based on a 20-minute talk.

 Materials and methods: Show more pretty visuals of your organism and justify (if you haven’t already done so in the Introduction) why your experimental organism is perfect for addressing the issue mentioned above; show experimental equipment and methods (ideally including a photograph of a person doing something); show experimental design (with sample sizes); mention statistical analyses that were used and how they will address hypothesis.
 Avoid slides with a lot of text.
 [Approximately 2 minutes, 4 slides].

 Conclusions: Discuss why your results are sound and interesting (convince audience, too); describe relevance of your findings to other published work; state relevance to real organisms in the real world; talk about future directions.
-If you have more than 1 slide that say, “Conclusions”, rename the earlier ones so that the audience doesn’t actually think you are concluding.
+If you have more than 1 slide that says, “Conclusions”, rename the earlier ones so that the audience doesn’t actually think you are concluding.
 [4 min, 3 slides]

 - Even with horizontally-positioned slides, try to keep the important information in the top 90% of the slide area.
 Often the bottoms of slides cannot be seen by people in the back rows because people’s heads are in the way.
-This is not the case in all lecture halls, but if you are unsure of the room, or unsure of how tall the audience members will be, plan cautiously.

 - If you have only a photograph on a slide, set the background of that slide to black.